Rock In Solo: 2014

 Held on Saturday, October 11, 2014 at Benteng Vastenburg, Surakarta.

 2015

 Rock In Solo 2015 was held on Monday, November 15, 2015 at Manahan Stadium Parking Park, Surakarta.

 2022

 The main event of Rock in Solo Festival 2022 was held on October 30, 2022 at Fort Vastenburg, Surakarta.
 This is the first edition of the festival in 7 years since the last edition in 2015.

 Rock in Solo Festival 2022 also featured series of pre-event shows prior to the main event.
 The pre-event shows called A Journey of Rock in Solo and The Rock Parade took place at multiple venues in Surakarta and its built-up areas from September 18, 2022 to October 26, 2022.
 A total of 36 bands played for the series of pre-event shows including Metallic Ass, Bandoso, The Working Class Symphony, Wafat, Sisi Selatan, Tendangan Badut, Spirit of Life, Sunday Sad Story and Gendar Pecel.

+2023

+Rock In Solo 2023 was held on Sunday, December 10, 2023 at Fort Vastenburg, Surakarta.